 (2) Allocating and maintaining appropriate levels of authority and funding.

 (3) Ensuring appropriate training is available and provided.

-(4) Overseeing environmental process and material selection.
+(4) Overseeing environmental requirements applicable to process and material selection.

 (5) Incorporating sustainable practices in its missions and activities.